 Based on the Wikipedia

 A K M Adam (born September 10, 1957, Boston, MA) is a biblical scholar, theologian, author, priest, technologist and blogger.
-He has moved to the University of Glasgow after nine years teaching New Testament at Seabury-Western Theological Seminary in Evanston, IL.
+He is Lecturer in New Testament at Regent’s Park College of Oxford University, and College Lecturer in Theology at Oriel College, Oxford, after serving as Tutor in New Testament and Greek at St Stephen’s House for nine years, lecturing in New Testament for four years at the University of Glasgow and nine years teaching New Testament at Seabury-Western Theological Seminary in Evanston, IL.
 He is a writer, speaker, and practitioner who simultaneously engages the worlds of theology and technology on topics including postmodern philosophy, hermeneutics, education, and collaborative discovery of truth and meaning.

 A.K.M.
-Adam is currently Lecturer in New Testament at the University of Glasgow.
+Adam is currently a member of the Theology Faculty of the University of Oxford, where he is College Lecturer in Theology at Oriel College and Lecturer in New Testament at Regent’s Park College, having taught for nine years at St Stephen’s House.
 He received a bachelor’s degree in philosophy at Bowdoin College, an M.Div. and S.T.M. from Yale Divinity School, and a Ph.D. in New Testament from Duke University.
 Ordained to the priesthood in 1986, he has served a number of schools and parishes, most recently including the Parish of St. Luke’s, Evanston.
-AKMA has taught at Eckerd College, Princeton Theological Seminary, Seabury-Western Theological Seminary, and Duke Divinity School, where he has taught New Testament and Early Church History.
+AKMA has taught at Eckerd College, Princeton Theological Seminary, Seabury-Western Theological Seminary, and Duke Divinity School, and most recently at the University of Glasgow, where he taught New Testament and Early Church History.
 He spent one semester at the Names Foundation in San Francisco, studying the inter-textual relation of the Bible and the AIDS Memorial Quilt.
 He has written and edited numerous books and articles, including What is Postmodern Biblical Criticism?
-(1995), Making Sense of New Testament Theology (1995), A Grammar of New Testament Greek (1999), A Handbook of Postmodern Biblical Interpretation and Postmodern Interpretations of the Bible: A Reader (2000), and Faithful Interpretation (2006).
-His articles have appeared in Interpretation, Teaching Theology and Religion, Scottish Journal of Theology, Journal for the Study of the Pseudepigrapha, and Anglican Theological Review.
+(1995), Making Sense of New Testament Theology (1995), A Grammar of New Testament Greek (1999), A Handbook of Postmodern Biblical Interpretation, Postmodern Interpretations of the Bible: A Reader (2000), Faithful Interpretation (2006), and James: A Handbook on the Greek Text (2013), and Looking Through a Glass Bible, (ed. with Samuel Tongue, 2014); most recently, he participated in the translation of Alain le Boulluec’s The Notion of Heresy in Greek Literature in the Second and Third Centuries (ed.
+David Lincicum and Nicholas Moore, trans.
+A. K. M. Adam, Monique Cuany, Nicholas Moore, and Jordan Daniel Wood).
+His articles have appeared in Interpretation, Horizons in Biblical Theology, Journal for Interdisciplinary Biblical Studies, Teaching Theology and Religion, Scottish Journal of Theology, Journal for the Study of the Pseudepigrapha, and Anglican Theological Review.

 He gives presentations at academic meetings and technology conferences as an invited keynote presenter.
 His work in postmodern theory and theological interpretation has been the subject of panel discussions at the Society of Biblical Literature and the Catholic Biblical Association, and he has been sought out to consult and give presentations on technology, spirituality, and theological education.
 His widely-read weblog appears at the Disseminary website.